The cave beach always under shade is only 1-hour away from Athens (beautiful video)

-Most know the famous parts of Greece and its renowned the world around beaches.
-But, the more one searches, the more hidden gems surface.
+Most know the famous parts of Greece and its renowned the world over beaches.
+But, the more one searches, the more hidden gem’s surface.

-Magical beaches, villages and rare natural landscapes can “pop up” in the most unexpected places on your journey in the land of the Olympian Gods.
-One of them, for example, is a mere an hour and a half away from Athens and is known only to those in the loop.
+Magical beaches, villages, and rare natural landscapes can “pop up” in the most unexpected places on your journey in the land of the Olympian Gods.
+One of them, for example, is a mere hour and a half away from Athens and is known only to those in the loop.

 This hidden beach is tucked in a sea cave in the Corinthian Gulf where the sun hardly ever reaches due to the particular morphology.
 The cave is called the Seal Cave “Fokia”.

-You can reach it more easily by boat or by land via an tough but short path.
+You can reach it more easily by boat or by land via a rough but short path.
 The beach is actually located near the settlement of Strava, Corinth, which you can easily be navigated to the beach from the plenty of signs.

 Arriving you will notice the large vertical rocks appear as if they have been “sliced” by a huge stone arch.
 A truly unique creation of nature.